sttrayno/ACI-Ansible-Guide/README.md

 10.10.20.14
 ```

 If your environment is different you can edit the file to suit your setup.
-It can be found under `inventory/host.yaml`
+It can be found under `inventory/host.yaml`.
+This file is specifically wrote for those using the DevNet sandbox.

 ### The playbooks